Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Monterey has 32 active public transport stops serving a mix of bus routes.
-These stops are covered by three different routes that collectively facilitate 1,025 weekly passenger trips.
-The accessibility to these stops is rated excellent with residents typically located just 125 meters from the nearest stop.
-Most residents in this primarily residential area commute outward daily.
-Car remains the dominant mode of transport for 84% of residents while train accounts for 8%.
-On average, there are 1.2 vehicles per dwelling.
+Monterey has 32 active public transport stops, all of which are bus stops.
+These stops are served by three different routes that together facilitate 1025 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically located 125 meters from the nearest stop.
+Most residents commute outward due to Monterey's primarily residential nature.
+Cars remain the dominant mode of transport at 84%, while trains account for 8%.
+On average, there are 1.2 vehicles per dwelling in the area.

-According to the 2021 Census, 38.4% of residents work from home which may be influenced by COVID-19 conditions.
-The service frequency averages 146 trips per day across all routes, translating to approximately 32 weekly trips per individual stop.
+According to the 2021 Census, 38.4% of residents work from home, which may be reflective of COVID-19 conditions.
+The service frequency averages 146 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport